NoeBerdoz/odoo14-dev/learn_odoo.md

 ## Creating a module from command line
 Shut down your odoo server and do this command where you want the new module to be stored

     $ ../env/bin/python ../src/odoo/odoo-bin scaffold my_module

 If you want to manually set the module path:
 Consider the following example:

     $ ~/odoo-dev/odoo/odoo-bin scaffold my_module ~/odoo-dev/local-addons

-A default template is used but you can also set a theme template fr website with option -t:
+A default template is used, but you can also set a theme template fr website with option -t:

     $ ~/odoo-dev/odoo/odoo-bin scaffold -t path/to/template my_module

 ## Creating a module manually